cathiele/rpngo/USER_GUIDE.md

     'hello world' 'hello.txt' save  # save "hello world" to a file

+### XMODEM send and receive

+What is old is new.
+It's possible to send and receive data from rpngo on microcontrollers using the XMODEM protocol.
+XMODEM was chosen because the PicoCalc UART via TinyGo loses bytes now and then and XMODEM is the least complicated well-supported way to get around that problem.

+## Send a file to RPNGO

+You can, in theory, use any PC program that supports XMODEM-CRC (128 byte packets, 16-bit CRC).
+I actually tested it with `screen` and `sx`.
+First,
+installation:

+    sudo apt install screen lrzsz

+Then start screen with the following option:

+    screen /dev/ttyACM0 115200

+I'm assuming the serial device on my PC and yours will be the same, which could be incorrect.
+I'm also assuming you want to send a file named `bounce_ball.rpn`;
+change the name to the file you actually want to send.

+Next type `Ctrl-A`, `:` and type this at the prompt:

+    exec !! xc bounce_ball.rpn

+and on the calculator:

+    xmodemr

+If everyting worked, you will have the contents of the file as a string at the top of the stack.

 ## Programming

 RPNGO provides support for simple programming.
 It's not going to replace